Domino-Blockchain/domichain/docs/src/developing/on-chain-programs/developing-rust.md

 - Crates that require the architecture be a subset of the ones supported by the official toolchain.
 There is no workaround for this unless that crate is forked and BPF added to that those architecture checks.
-- Crates may depend on `rand` which is not supported in Solana's deterministic program environment.
+- Crates may depend on `rand` which is not supported in Domichain's deterministic program environment.
 To include a `rand` dependent crate refer to [Depending on Rand](#depending-on-rand).
 - Crates may overflow the stack even if the stack overflowing code isn't